Code-Institute-Submissions/ugly-mugs-e-commerce/README.md

 #### CSS

 I validated my CSS with the [Jigsaw W3C Validation Service](https://jigsaw.w3.org/css-validator/ "CSS Validation").
-1 error was located related to materialize.
+1 error was located related to materialize or django.
 As the application works as intended it's nothing to be concerned about.
 Therefore I choose to leave it for now even though jigsaw regards the CSS as an error.

 #### HTML